 Questions to ask before you pay

-- Are cushion covers removable and replaceable?
+- Are the cushion covers removable and replaceable?

 Action Summary